Bristol Brabazon: Testing

 While the Brabazon's flight tests were being performed, BOAC became increasingly uninterested with the prospects for operating the type.
 On a test flight, BOAC chairman Sir Miles Thomas briefly took the controls and found the aircraft to be underpowered and very slow to respond to the controls.
 BOAC quickly decided it was not for them.
-Bristol had been subject to financial hardship, while development of the Proteus engine intended to power the envisioned and improved Brabazon Mark II was proving troublesome.
+Bristol had been subject to financial hardship, while development of the Proteus engine intended to power the improved Brabazon Mark II was proving troublesome.
 Flight tests of the aircraft itself had revealed some fatigue issues in the inner wingbox area, (Note: As a result of engineering analysis performed during the program, it was found that the Brabazon's airframe had a fatigue life of 5,000 flying hours; according to aviation author Phillip Kaplan, this figure had been "far too low" for airworthiness certification to be realistically expected.) while the projected operating costs for the Brabazon had been revised upwards as the programme had proceeded.
-BOAC, being unconvinced of the aircraft's merits, ultimately chose not to place any order for the type.
+BOAC, was unconvinced of the aircraft's merits, ultimately chose not to place any order for the type.
 Gibb stated of the situation: "the spec wasn't correct for post-war flying.
-The people who wrote the specs... conceived of an aeroplane with all this comfort, bunks, and a great dining room to eat in.
+The people who wrote the specs... conceived an aeroplane with all this comfort, bunks, and a great dining room to eat in.
 And, of course, come the day, that wasn't what the airlines wanted.
 They wanted to ram as many passengers as possible into the tube and give 'em lunch on their laps."

 At one point, although some interest was shown by British European Airways (BEA) for conducting operational flights using the prototype Brabazon itself, various problems that would typically be expected to be present on a prototype meant the aircraft would never receive an airworthiness certificate.